 Would I benefit from being able to talk to someone about the way I see myself?
 Why?

 How often do I tell myself: you look good.
 Why?

 Do I change my lifestyle because I think it will benefit me and the way I look?
 Why?

 Am I comparing myself to my friends?
 Why?

 Am I photoshopping my images or using apps to change the way I look?
 Why?
 Who for?

 If you don’t feel like asking yourself these things when you look in the mirror, you can write the questions down and answer them on paper.
 Try doing this once a week and see how your answers vary.
 This exercise can be really helpful if you want to identify the source of any negative feelings you have about yourself.

 You can also find plenty of tips, resources, self care, sex and mental health exercises on the Brook website.
 Brook is the UK’s sexual health and wellbeing charity for people under 25, promoting healthy lives for young people.
-Find more information at brook.org.uk
+Find more information about Brook and the amazing work they do at brook.org.uk.